-On September 25, 1939 impressed into service with the Royal Australian Air Force (RAAF).
-Assigned to 11 Squadron and later 20 Squadron operating from Joyce Bay and Fairfax Harbor off Port Moresby.
+During September 1939 impressed into service with the Royal Australian Air Force (RAAF) with serial number A18-11.
+On September 21, 1939 assigned to No. 11 Squadron operating from Walter Bay off Ela Beach and Fairfax Harbor off Port Moresby.

 Edwards was officially declared dead the day of the mission.
 He is memorialized at Lae War Cemetery on the Lae Memorial, panel 7.